Long-Form Synthetic Data Generation: Same LLM, Dramatically Different Results

 There are many aspects of synthetic data quality that need to be monitored: coherence, diversity, specification matching, length profiles, and more.
 Missing any one of these can result in an unusable dataset.

 Our evaluation shows that naive prompting of frontier models collapses into repetitive, homogenized outputs.
-Dataframer’s agentic scaffold - with its outlining, generation, filtering, and revision stages - produces dramatically better results using the exact same underlying model.
+DataFramer’s agentic scaffold (outlining, generation, filtering, and revision stages) produces dramatically better results using the exact same underlying model.

 - Watch for mode collapse: Count unique topics/structures in your outputs